5 Ways to Implement Self-Checkouts Right

 1. Design, design, design

-Start by developing a full understanding of your customer and their pain points, and use data analysis and customer journey mapping to enrich your assessment.
+Start by developing a full understanding of what shoppers prefer and what are their pain points, and use data analysis and customer journey mapping to enrich your assessment.
 Then design a prototype and test your ideas to eliminate any possible friction before investing in a solution.
+In the context of maximizing self-checkout system, this could involve:

-In the context of maximizing self-checkout adoption, this could involve using point-of-sale data to model various checkout scenarios, observing and interviewing customers, and testing prototypes based on the research findings.
-Once you’ve uncovered exactly how self-checkouts can address your customers’ pain points, you can design a solution tailored to their needs.
+Once you’ve uncovered exactly how a self-checkout system can address your customers’ pain points, you can design a solution tailored to their needs.
 Product Design Sprints are a good way to do this quickly and effectively.

 2. Use data to optimize customer experience and increase adoption